What Is The Standard Procedure to Modify Child Support in Arizona?

 - Addition of health insurance or a change in the availability of health insurance coverage;

-- Additional expenses for special needs of gifted or handicapped children;
+- Other expenses for special needs of gifted or disabled children

-- Additional expenses for court-ordered supervised visitation or supervised exchanges;
+- Other costs for court-ordered supervised visitation or supervised exchanges

-- Increased cost in caring for the children;
+- Increased cost of caring for the children

 Contact Our Scottsdale Arizona Child Support Attorneys